moby/moby/docs/sources/reference/commandline/cli.md

 This will create and run a new container with the container name being `console`.

-    $ sudo docker run -l my-label --env com.example.foo=bar ubuntu bash
+    $ sudo docker run -l my-label --label com.example.foo=bar ubuntu bash

 This sets two labels on the container.
 Label "my-label" doesn't have a value specified and will default to "" (empty string) for its value.
-Both `-l` and `--env` can be repeated to add more labels.
+Both `-l` and `--label` can be repeated to add more labels.
 Label names are unique; if the same label is specified multiple times, latter values overwrite the previous value.

 Labels can also be loaded from a line delimited file of labels using the `--label-file` flag.
 The example below will load labels from a file named `labels` in the current directory;

-    $ sudo docker run --env-file ./labels ubuntu bash
+    $ sudo docker run --label-file ./labels ubuntu bash

-The format of the labels-file is similar to that used for loading environment variables (see `--env-file` above).
-An example of a file passed with `--env-file`;
+The format of the labels-file is similar to that used for loading environment variables (see `--label-file` above).
+An example of a file passed with `--label-file`;

     $ cat ./labels
     com.example.label1="a label"